MJKWoolnough/jslib/README.md

 }
 ```

 The passed function will be registered on the Pipe and will receive any future values sent along it.
+Exceptions thrown be any receivers are ignored.

 NB: The same function can be set multiple times, and will be for each time it is set.